The Haj{\l}asz capacity density condition is self-improving: Introduction

 One of the main challenges our method is able to overcome is the nonlocal nature of Haj{\l}asz gradients \cite{MR1876253}.
 More specifically, if a function $u$ is constant in a set $A\subset X$ and $g$ is a Haj{\l}asz gradient of $u$, then $g\mathbf{1}_{X\setminus A}$ is not necessarily a Haj{\l}asz gradient of $u$.
 This fact makes it impossible to directly use the standard localization techniques.
 More specifically, there is no access to neither pointwise glueing lemma nor pointwise Leibniz rule, both of which are used while proving similar self-improvement properties for capacity density conditions involving $p$-weak upper gradients, for example, by the Wannebo approach \cite{MR1010807} that was used in \cite{MR3673660} to show corresponding local Hardy inequalities.
 The Haj{\l}asz gradients satisfy nonlocal versions of these basic tools, both of which we employ in our method.

 There is a clear advantage to working with Haj{\l}asz gradients: Poincar\'e inequalities hold for all measures, see Section \ref{s.abstract}.
 Other types of gradients, such as $p$-weak upper gradients \cite{MR2867756}, do not have this property and therefore corresponding Poincar\'e inequalities need to be assumed a priori, as was the case in previous works such as \cite{MR1386213, MR1869615,MR3673660,MR3976590,MR4116806}.
 We remark that this requirement already excludes many doubling measures in $\R$ equipped with Euclidean distance~ \cite{BjornBuckleyKeith2006}.

 Our method has also a disadvantage.
 We need to assume that $X$ is a complete geodesic space.
-We do not know how far this condition could be relaxed.
+These assumptions provide us Lemma \ref{l.measure_to_hausdorff}, Theorem \ref{t.qp_poincare}, Lemma \ref{l.ball_measures}, Lemma \ref{l.continuous}, and few other useful properties.
+We do not know how far these two conditions could be relaxed.
+In particular, it would be interesting to know if our main result, Theorem \ref{t.main-improvement}, could be extended to the more general setting of complete and connected metric spaces.

 The outline of this paper is as follows.
 After a brief discussion on notation and preliminary concepts in Section \ref{s.preliminaries}, Haj{\l}asz gradients are introduced in Section \ref{s.abstract} along with their calculus and various Poincar\'e inequalities.
 Capacity density condition is discussed in Section \ref{s.capacity}, and some preliminary sufficient and necessary bounds on the Assouad codimension are given in Section~\ref{s.geometry}.
 The most technical part of the work is contained in Sections \ref{s.truncation}, \ref{s.main} and \ref{s.local_hardy}, in which the analytic framework of the self-improvement is gradually developed.
 Finally, the main result is given in Section \ref{s.big-results}, in which we show that various geometrical and analytical conditions are equivalent to the capacity density condition.
 The geometrical conditions are open-ended by definition, and hence all analytical conditions are seen to be self-improving or doubly open-ended.